-According to IKON’s estimate, the packaged wheat flour market in India is growing at whooping CAGR of almost 19% since past three years.
-If the growth trajectory remains the same, market may likely to touch the new height of more than Rs 7,500 Cr in current fiscal (2015-16) itself.
-The various micro and macroeconomic factors are paving the ways for the market to grow.
-However, packaged wheat flour remained an urban phenomenon with urban market occupying more than 90% of the total market.
+According to IKON’s estimate, the packaged wheat flour market in India is growing at whooping CAGR of almost 21%.
+If the growth trajectory remains the same, the market may likely to touch the new height of Rs 20,000 Cr by the end of the current fiscal (2020-21) itself.
+The various micro and macroeconomic factors are paving the way for the market to grow.
+However, still packaged wheat flour remained an urban phenomenon with the urban market occupying more than 90% of the total market.
 But with widening market penetration by the leading market players; the rural market would also see the steady growth in demand of packaged wheat flour in India.

-Though, a market experiencing keen competition and facing challenges, it reflects potential to grow in coming years.
+Though, the market experiencing keen competition and facing challenges, it still reflects potential to grow in coming years.
 The growth opportunities in Indian packaged wheat flour market would attribute to growing urbanization and associated convenience factors.
 In addition, the growing numbers of working women and their inclination towards the convenient food products; will enhance the future demands of packaged wheat flour in India.
-According to the IKON’s estimates, if the growth trajectory remains the same, the market of packaged wheat flour may likely to be more than double the current size by the end of the current decade.
+According to the IKON’s estimates, if the growth trajectory remains the same, the market of packaged wheat flour may likely to be more than double the current size by FY 2024-25 itself.